zuozhenggh/learning-library/analytics-library/oac-ctd/lab5-adding-more-datasets/adding-more-datasets.md

 New Data Set gets uploaded to instance.
 Navigate to previous tab in browser.

-1. Click on the plus icon at the top right of the Explorer menu and select “Add Data Set”
+1. Click on the plus icon at the top right of the Data menu and select “Add Data Set”.

 ![](images/1_add_data_set.png " ")

-Select OAC_TD_Agreements_ yourName.xlsx file from list.
+1. Select OAC_TD_Agreements_ yourName.xlsx file from list.
 Click on Add to Project button.

 ![](images/6_select_data_set_agreements.png " ")

-New Data set gets added to project.
+1. New Data set gets added to project.
 Navigate to Data tab.

 ![](images/6_navigate_data_tab.png " ")